SMU-DIGA/matverse_papers/README.md

 The optimization, intensification, and scale-up of photochemical processes constitute a particular challenge in a manufacturing environment geared primarily toward thermal chemistry.
 In this work, we present a versatile flow-based robotic platform to address these challenges through the integration of readily available hardware and custom software.
 Our open-source platform combines a liquid handler, syringe pumps, a tunable continuous-flow photoreactor, inexpensive Internet of Things devices, and an in-line benchtop nuclear magnetic resonance spectrometer to enable automated, data-rich optimization with a closed-loop Bayesian optimization strategy.
 A user-friendly graphical interface allows chemists without programming or machine learning expertise to easily monitor, analyze, and improve photocatalytic reactions with respect to both continuous and discrete variables.
 The system's effectiveness was demonstrated by increasing overall reaction yields and improving space-time yields compared with those of previously reported processes.

 **Tags:** None

 ---

-## 31. High-Entropy Photothermal Materials

-**Authors:** Cheng-Yu He, Yang Li, Zhuo-Hao Zhou, Bao-Hua Liu, Xiang-Hu Gao

-**Venue:** Advanced Materials

-**Publication Date:** 2024

-**Volume & Issue:** Volume 36, Issue 24

-**Pages:** 2400920

-**DOI:** 10.1002/adma.202400920

-**Abstract:**
-High-entropy (HE) materials, celebrated for their extraordinary chemical and physical properties, have garnered increasing attention for their broad applications across diverse disciplines.
-The expansive compositional range of these materials allows for nuanced tuning of their properties and innovative structural designs.
-Recent advances have been centered on their versatile photothermal conversion capabilities, effective across the full solar spectrum (300–2500 nm).
-The HE effect, coupled with hysteresis diffusion, imparts these materials with desirable thermal and chemical stability.
-These attributes position HE materials as a revolutionary alternative to traditional photothermal materials, signifying a transformative shift in photothermal technology.
-This review delivers a comprehensive summary of the current state of knowledge regarding HE photothermal materials, emphasizing the intricate relationship between their compositions, structures, light-absorbing mechanisms, and optical properties.
-Furthermore, the review outlines the notable advances in HE photothermal materials, emphasizing their contributions to areas, such as solar water evaporation, personal thermal management, solar thermoelectric generation, catalysis, and biomedical applications.
-The review culminates in presenting a roadmap that outlines prospective directions for future research in this burgeoning field, and also outlines fruitful ways to develop advanced HE photothermal materials and to expand their promising applications.

-**Tags:** bandgap, high-entropy materials, photothermal applications, photothermal conversion, stability

----